Luki120/iOS-Apps/README.md

 ## Aurora

 * A vanilla password generator made both with SwiftUI and UIKit, features also a settings page with some options to customize your password.
-Maybe some day I'll make it a password generator as well.
+Maybe some day I'll make it a password manager as well.

 ## Cora